Best Cheap Health Insurance in New Jersey for 2026

 Best and cheapest health insurance in New Jersey

-Rates are for the cheapest Silver plan in New Jersey for a 40-year-old who doesn't qualify for subsidies.
+Rates are for the cheapest Silver and Bronze plans in New Jersey for a 40-year-old who doesn't qualify for subsidies.

 Cheapest health insurance companies in New Jersey

-Aetna has the cheapest health insurance in New Jersey, with Silver plans starting at $458 per month.
+Oscar has the cheapest health insurance plans in New Jersey, with Silver plans starting at $531 per month before discounts.

 Cheapest health insurance companies in New Jersey